 - New to Uni

 - Important dates

 - Semi Permanent Unlimited Live

 - Western Digital Story Telling Project

-Your appeal should clearly state the grounds for appeal and you must include supporting documentation (medical certificate, proof of financial hardship, proof of psychological trauma etc) as evidence for your appeal.
-Appeals may be submitted online via https://spa.westernsydney.edu.au/Student/.
+Your Show Cause application should clearly state the grounds and you must include appropriate supporting documentation (medical certificate, proof of financial hardship, proof of psychological trauma etc) as evidence to Show Cause why the progression sanction should not apply.
+Refer to the Supporting Documentation page for more information.

 What support can the University offer me?